imgag/ClinCNV/README.md

 `--scoreG` - germline CNV score threshold (loglikelihood difference).
 For additional information: https://en.wikipedia.org/wiki/Bayes_factor#Interpretation .
 As a guideline: 30 is usually a sensitive, but not specific option, 50 is balanced, 100 is quite strict and leads to high specificity, but (possibly) low sensitivity.

 `--lengthG` - minimum length of germline CNV (number of markers = on- and off-target regions).
 Depends on your desired purposes.
 Recomended to keep up not smaller than 2.
+Due to historical reasons, actual number of data points will be bigger by one (e.g., if you put `--lengthG 0`, the actual number of datapoints will be 1).

 `--scoreS` - somatic score threshold.
 Since CNAs (copy-number changes in caner) are usually long and quite significant, but FFPE introduce huge noise into the tumor sequencing data, we do not recommend to keep it lower than 50.
 As a rule of thumb, we use threshold of 100 for panel of ~500 cancer genes and 200 for WES samples.